Gysin maps, duality and Schubert classes: Duality for Grassmann bundles

 \subsection{A product formula}

-We shall now give a modern treatment of a theorem a Naegelbasch (1871) asserting that the product of two Schur functions in \(d\) variables can be expressed as a determinant of order \(d\) in \(s_{i}\). \begin{lemm} Let \(\alpha\) and \(\beta\) be partitions with at most \(d\) parts.
+We shall now give a modern treatment of a theorem of Jacobi (1840) and Naegelbasch (1871) asserting that the product of two Schur functions in \(d\) variables can be expressed as a determinant of order \(d\) in \(s_{i}\) (see~\cite[p.~188]{Lascoux77} and see \cite[I.3.8]{Macdonald} for another proof).
+Using \eqref{eq:skew}, one can rather interpret this determinant as a skew Schur function. \begin{lemm} Let \(\alpha\) and \(\beta\) be partitions with at most \(d\) parts.
 For any rectangular partition with \(d\) parts \(\square\supseteq \beta\), one has

 \end{lemm} \begin{proof} For any skew Schur diagram \(\delta\)